 After this excursion into the philharmonic realm, the restless artist went on tour with his band again in autumn of 2018, where he presented his favourite cover songs of the last years as well as excerpts from his orchestral program, which included well-known hits from his debut album such as “Firestorm”, “Heroes”, and of course “Rise Like A Phoenix”.
 He gained even more stage experience during the pleasant evenings of his “so weit so gut” (“so far so good”) tour with its captivating live music and pointed entertainment at the highest level.

-In 2019, the third studio album is released, featuring – for the very first time – electronic music under the project title WURST.
+In 2019, the third studio album was released, featuring – for the very first time – electronic music under the project title WURST.
 These new soundscapes were developed by Neuwirth in close collaboration with Eva Klampfer (lyrics & music) and Albin Janoska (producer & co-author).
-Meeting the requirements of today’s music market, these songs are released individually, while a physical limited edition of the album on CD will be released after the release of the album’s last song.
-The new style is electronic, danceable, polarising at times, and always as close to the musician’s personal experiences as never before, whose artistic goals take centre stage on these new songs.
+Meeting the requirements of today’s music market, these songs are released individually, while a physical limited edition of the album on CD was released in October 2019.
+The new style is electronic, danceable, and as close to the musician’s personal experiences as never before, whose artistic goals take centre stage on these new songs.

-The artist Tom Neuwirth emphasizes the contrasts of both musical worlds even further, by no longer presenting Conchita and WURST as a dual role but unadulteratedly living out the two different facets of his stage character from now on:
+The artist Tom Neuwirth emphasizes the contrasts of both musical worlds even further, by no longer presenting Conchita and WURST as a dual role but unadulteratedly living out the two different facets of his stage character:

 Besides focusing on his musical career, he often uses his media attention to support sociopolitical causes.
 As the Eurovision-winner, he was presented on the world’s biggest LED-screen on New York’s Times Square at New Year’s Eve 2014, was invited by Ban Ki-Moon, who was UN Secretary-General at the time, to a joint appearance at a UN-conference, and he spoke at the European Parliament in Brussels.
 The New York Museum of Modern Art (MoMA) even dedicated a video installation and a subway campaign to Conchita.
 In addition to his honorary contribution to Life Ball, one of the biggest and most media-effective Aids/HIV charities, he also harnessed his popularity for social engagement with performances at benefit concerts like “Voices for Refugees” on Vienna’s Heldenplatz or appeals to increase voter turnout, like before the European elections in 2019.
-Conchita is ambassador of EuroPride 2019, which will take place from 1st to 15th June, 2019 with the motto “Together & Proud”.
-Approximately 1 million tourists are expected to join this event.
+Conchita was ambassador of EuroPride 2019, and is ambassador for United Nations’ / UN Human Rights campaign Free&Equal.